 Adobe Creative Cloud

-The Adobe Creative Cloud (Adobe CC) applications (such as Photoshop and Illustrator) for student computer suites and PCs are delivered via the Software Center and installed locally.
+The Adobe Creative Cloud (Adobe CC) applications (such as Photoshop and Illustrator) are available on the PCs in the student computer suites.
+They are delivered via the Software Center and installed locally.

 The way you access the Adobe applications differ depending on whether the applications have previously been installed on the PC you are working on: